aerospike/asmt/README.md

 		performing the back up.

 `-c`	compute a standard 32-bit cyclic redundancy check (CRC-32) to ensure
-	    that the contents of the primary and secondary index were not corrupted during a back up operation, during a restore operation, or while resident in the file system.
+	    that the contents of the primary and secondary indexes and data stage were not corrupted during a back up operation, during a restore operation, or while resident in the file system.
 Without the `-z` option (see below), computing the CRC-32 may be computationally expensive.
 When used with `-z`, the cost is much lower, and may be considered negligible.

 `-h`	show information on how to use ASMT.